alexandriako/wdi-ldn-project-3/README.md

  ### Challenges faced

+The biggest challenges were handling the three major components of our app: ngCart, stripe, and the order schema.
+Luckily, we split up the work and tackled it within the first half of the week.
+We also had difficulties with merging as a group due to personal errors and mistakes.

  ### Rounding it off

  For improvements we'd like to:

- - Increase the Shopstyle API categories displaced for each location
- - Display posts made by a user under their profile page
- - Allow users to create their own list for shopping items
- - Allow users to create their own lists for cities
- - Include Facebook and Twitter login options
- - Improve the design
+ -Have the stock quantity decrease through orders and users can increase stock manually -Have addresses inputted through Google Maps and ngCart calculate shipping cost with this data -Have a wishlist for users that they can add to by liking an item -Allow a seller and buyer to directly contact each other -Preserve order history on the profile pages
+ -Set image sizing manually on website to prevent styling issues

  Interested in following our future projects?
-Link with us on [Github](https://github.com/alexandriako).
+Link with us on [Github](https://github.com/alexandriako), https://github.com/jasontrk, https://github.com/mikejdegroot.